Lexicon-Smaland/frequently-asked-questions/FAQ-Lexicon.md

 ---
 ## Where is the Lexicon Office located?

- > :heavy_exclamation_mark: Lexicon exists in multiple location.
+ > Lexicon exists in multiple location.
  > We are only associated with the offices in Växjö & Jönköping.

 ### Offices